-Schedules that include long hours of work and night work will make it difficult for women to attend BJJ classes.
+Schedules that include long hours and night work will make it difficult for women to attend BJJ classes.

 However, a strong jiu-jitsu woman will always find the time to train in Brazilian jiu-jitsu, no matter what happens in her life, especially if there is a lot of enjoyment and love shared within the BJJ community.

-Therefore, He is crushing females with all of the resources available to them, and He has no regrets about it.
+Therefore, He is crushing females with all the resources available, and He has no regrets about it.